star-dev-real/PyNite-OG/README.md

 # PyNite-OG
-This is a remake of the Universal Backend, PyNiteOG V1.
+This is a remake of the Universal Backend, LawinServer V1.
 It is entirely written in Python.

 ## Features
 [+] All Profiles